minhhh/pelican_git/README.rst

     [git:repo=yourname/yourrepo,file=somefile,branch=master,hash=xxxxxxx]

 `branch` and `hash` are optional.
 If you don't specify `branch`, it will be `master`.
 If you specify `hash` it will overwrite the `branch` setting.

+The generated code will embed `css` and `html` content directly into a `div` and replace the original tag.
+This is faster and cleaner than using `javascript` to rewrite the page content like what gist_it_ does.

 Settings
 --------